SJ23 Tech Tip B11a, (Created 2022-11-28) Greg Overton, Bob Schimmel

 Step 1 - Use a laser to draw two parallel lines upwards from the forward end of the V-berth to indicate where the new bulkhead will go.
 They are shown below as the black dotted lines on the sides of the hull.
 This is basically where the anchor locker bulkhead of the later version SJ23 is located.

 Step 2 - A multi-tool with a reciprocating blade is invaluable for removing the anchor locker bulkhead (along the dotted lines) without cutting through the hull.
 Note that the fiddles have been removed for this cut and that I've already removed the bottom of the V-berth to install the hull stiffeners.
-Opening the V-berth improves the access to the anchor locker during construction.
+Opening the V-berth and painting the inside improved the access to the anchor locker during construction.

-Step 3 - I then scribed a piece of 1/2” plywood as the lower portion of the new bulkhead.
+Step 4 - I then scribed a piece of 1/2” plywood as the lower portion of the new bulkhead.
 Note that I also removed some of the deck flange where the top portion of the bulkhead will go.
-The replacement plywood bulkhead was made in two pieces to fit it in.
-An overlapping joint between the upper and lower sections restores strength.
-The plan is to coat the plywood on all sides with epoxy then glass the full area of the plywood.
-After that, glass mat will be used to properly tab this new bulkhead to the hull and to the V-berth insert.
-Once the epoxy and glass are cured it will become one solid piece that is fully sealed between the anchor locker and the V-berth.
+The replacement plywood bulkhead was made in two horizontal pieces to facilitate fitting.
+An overlapping joint between the upper and lower sections restored strength.
+The plywood was coated on all sides with epoxy then the full area of the plywood was glassed.
+After that, glass mat was used to properly tab this new bulkhead to the hull and to the V-berth insert.
+Once the epoxy and glass were cured it became one solid piece that is fully sealed between the anchor locker and the V-berth.

 ANCHOR ROLLER